limar63/p2p_local/README.md

 # p2p_local
 My implementation of a barebones gossiping app for usage on a single machine

-To run the program, download the repo, open multiple terminal tabs, and write cargo run in these tabs.
+To run the program, download the repo, open multiple terminal tabs, and write cargo run in these tabs while being inside the core project folder.
 Here is an example of a command to run a node

 ./peer --period=5 --port=8080

-You need to choose the available port and rerun the program if chosen the wrong one, the period number are seconds of how often current node will be gossiping connected nodes.
+You need to choose the available port and rerun the program if chosen the wrong one, the period number are seconds of how often the current node will be gossiping connected nodes.
 The gossiping message is hard coded, you can find it by searching MESSAGE.

 When you have an already running node - you can create the next ones in another tab by giving an extended run command